AlephVault/unity-layout/README.md

 # unity-layout
-This project contains layout helper classes to quickly manage components, both in GameObjects and inside some ScriptableObject settings.
+This package contains layout helper classes to quickly manage components, both in GameObjects and inside some ScriptableObject settings.

 # Install
 To install this package you need to open the package manager in your project and: